 Vesa mount compatibility and several ports—including HDMI, VGA, and DVI—make it a compelling choice for users that values accessibility.

 This monitor is an excellent choice for normal users and professionals.

 3. Acer B0 SB220Q bi (Cheapest Computer Monitor)

 Full HD display and IPS panel seems a standard feature for monitors just under 200$ range, but to have them at a whooping low price of 89$ is truly amazing.
 This means for nearly half the price you will be enjoying the high color performance with no color difference at any viewing angle.

 The AMD Radeon free sync technology and a low response time of 4 milliseconds are there to make it compatible for superior graphics gaming.
-The model boasts no stuttering and tearing effect which should be taken seriously because companies like Acer has a reputation to maintain.
+The model boasts no stuttering and tearing effect which should be taken seriously because companies like Acer have a reputation to maintain.

 Its fixed stand provides little options for maneuverability and therefore is a major disadvantage to consider.
 Also, there are no inbuilt speakers and Vesa mount compatibility.
 HDMI and VGA ports are available, while USB ports are discarded to not compromise its sleekness.

 This monitor is best for office use which involves text reading, web browsing or making spreadsheets.
 As it can smoothly handle-less competitive games, so it should not be ruled out for gaming.

 4. Sceptre C248W-1920RN (Best 24″ Gaming Computer Monitor Under $200)